bozimmerman/Sip/README.md

 - Triggers: Cause a custom action when the mud sends a particular message.
 - Scripts (JavaScript): Go wild with customizing your mud client.
 - Timers: Cause some action to occur periodically, or after a delay.
-- Plugins: Sweet bundles of Modifications.
 - MXP editor: Customize your screen layout or colors, have a window for TELLs, etc.
+- Media: Local images and sounds for your custom GUI.
+- Plugins: Sweet bundles of all the above and media and more.

 ## Screenshots